alauda/alauda-devops-pipeline-plugin/README.md

     def bc = created.narrow('bc')

     // Let's output the build logs to the Jenkins console. bc.logs()
-    // would run `oc logs bc/ruby-hello-world`, but that might only
+    // would run `kubectl logs bc/ruby-hello-world`, but that might only
     // output a partial log if the build is in progress.
 Instead, we will
-    // pass '-f' to `oc logs` to follow the build until it terminates.
+    // pass '-f' to `kubectl logs` to follow the build until it terminates.
-    // Arguments to logs get passed directly on to the oc command line. def result = bc.logs('-f')
+    // Arguments to logs get passed directly on to the kubectl command line. def result = bc.logs('-f')

     // Many operations, like logs(), return a Result object (even a Selector
     // is a subclass of Result).
 A Result object contains detailed information about
-    // what actions, if any, took place to accomplish an operation. echo "The logs operation require ${result.actions.size()} oc interactions"
+    // what actions, if any, took place to accomplish an operation. echo "The logs operation require ${result.actions.size()} kubectl interactions"

-    // You can even see exactly what oc command was executed. echo "Logs executed: ${result.actions[0].cmd}"
+    // You can even see exactly what kubectl command was executed. echo "Logs executed: ${result.actions[0].cmd}"

     // And even obtain the standard output and standard error of the command.